 “The performance of the South Australian battery is outstanding,” Franck Woitiez, Neoen’s managing director,” said.

-New South Wales opposition leader calls for battery storage projects
+New South Wales opposition leader calls for renewable energy projects

 NSW Labor leader Luke Foley has criticised the Berejiklian state government for lagging behind in large-scale battery storage.
-He said that battery storage is essential to ensuring the supply of energy at the times of greatest demand.
+He said that battery storage projects are essential to ensuring the supply of energy at the times of greatest demand.

 Since then, he has called on the NSW government to immediately tender for 100 megawatts (MW) of storage to be delivered and in place for this coming summer.